Tax Preparation Help

 Taxable Events

 The tax on gasoline is $.184 per gallon.
 The tax on aviation gasoline is $.194 per gallon.
 Tax is imposed on the removal, entry, or sale of gasoline.
 Each of these events is discussed later.
-However, see the special rules that apply to gasoline blendstocks, later.
+Also, see the special rules that apply to gasoline blendstocks, later.

 If the tax is paid on the gasoline in more than one event, a refund may be allowed for the “second” tax paid.
-See Refunds of Second Tax, in chapter 2.
+See Refunds of Second Tax in chapter 2.

 Removal from terminal.
 All removals of gasoline at a terminal rack are taxable.
 The position holder for that gasoline is liable for the tax.